nguyensjsu/sp21-172-team-d/Journals/Justin/Justin.md

 ## Week 2

 ### We had a team meeting.
-I started working on implementing the Stripe API
+I started working on implementing the Stripe API, I couldn't add it to our current directory because of issues with git as seen with my excessive amounts of commit
 #### Shows amount the customer will pay
 ![amount](images/amount.png)